grapeluver5/ethics_fall2025/_pages/casestudy.md

 author_profile: true
 ---

+(Note: Case study is still WIP and will be finalized on the 15th)

 ## Abstract

 As artificial intelligence continues to develop at a rapid rate, people have begun to worry about the substantial loss of jobs due to it.
 One implication that is often left unconsidered, however, is the *shift* in employment from one field to another.
 In the following case study, I examine Amazon’s implementation of their Just Walk Out technology and how it relocated work from in-store cashiers to overseas data workers.
 Through covering this, I examine the broader impact of the technology on the labor market, its targeted harm on minimum-wage employees and data workers, the impact on businesses using it, and examine the future of it.

+---
+Learning Objectives

+- To introduce readers to the downsides of AI systems’ implementation in physical stores

+- To demonstrate the importance of physical employees as a part of a positive shopping experience

+- To educate readers on the exploitation of data workers overseas

 ## Case Study